venkuu09/my2-mudam/MyStats.md

 ---
 # Scientists Pithy Quotes

-"If you want to shine like a sun, first burn like a sun." - *A.P.J.
+> "If you want to shine like a sun, first burn like a sun." - *A.P.J.
 Abdul Kalam*

-"Let us sacrifice our today so that our children can have a better tomorrow." - *A.P.J.
+> "Let us sacrifice our today so that our children can have a better tomorrow." - *A.P.J.
 Abdul Kalam*

-"When you have a dream, you've got to grab it and never let go." - *C.V.
+> "When you have a dream, you've got to grab it and never let go." - *C.V.
 Raman*

+> "Science knows no country, because knowledge belongs to humanity, and is the torch which illuminates the world."
+> - *Louis Pasteur*

+> "In science, there are no shortcuts to truth."
+> - *Carl Sagan*